pfarrar1/angular_1_boilerplate_project/README.md

 # Angular 1 Boilerplate Project

+#NOTE: THIS DOES NOT WORK IN NODE V12.
+PLEASE USE NODE V11

 ### About This Repo

 > This repo is not actively maintained, but I will continue to build out documentation and make refinements.